whippet-code/whippet-code/README.md

  <code><img height="30" src="https://raw.githubusercontent.com/dereknguyen269/dereknguyen269/master/images/css3.png"></code>CSS3
 </p>

-#### I'm a UK based web developer, currently working with Javascript, React, next.js technologies and an inquisitive mind.
+#### I'm a UK based web developer, currently working with Javascript, React, node.js technologies and an inquisitive mind.
 #### HyperionDev bootcamp grad currently on the hunt for that first position.

 ##### 🔭 Current project has me updating PhotoMooch.
 My full stack web app linked to @photo_mooch on Instagram.
 A creative prompt, art therapy app.
 MongoDB, Express.js, React build.
 Refactoring some parts and adding some extra functionality.
 Feel free to have a play - <a href="https://photomooch.onrender.com/">PhotoMooch</a>

-🌱 I’m currently still figuring out my workflow using copilot (my shouty mouthed pair-programmer.......)
+🌱 I’m currently still figuring out my workflow using copilot (my shouty mouthed pair-programmer.......) & looking at next.js 13.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mark-ivkovic-68822474/)